All Episodes

 It has become an untenable environment for businesses to breathe and succeed.

-It's hard enough to start business when when people risk everything they have to try and build a business.
+It's hard enough to start business when people risk everything they have to try and build a business.

-And then of course they get demonized by the left.
+And then, of course, they get demonized by the left.

 Oh, big business.

-Oh, big oil, oh, big pharmaceutical, oh, big big pharmaceutical that creates drugs that save our lives, and yeah, they make a big profit.
+Oh, big pharmaceutical that creates drugs that save our lives.

 Or big oil that has to get the oil out of the ground because we need it to heat our homes and run our cars.

-You know, or big whatever.
+Or big whatever.

-I'm just, it it is unbelievable.
+I'm just, it is unbelievable.

-I don't know anybody in business that ever has an easy time of it?
+I don't know anybody in business that ever has an easy time of it.

-You know, the idea that goods and services, that people provide them to other people, and you hope and you pray you can build a customer base, and that while you're making money, you you're serving other people.
+You know, the idea that goods and services, that people provide them to other people, and you hope and you pray you can build a customer base.

-You dig deep, you work long hours, you sacrifice, you risk a lot in the hopes that you know things might work out for you.
+As if somehow that's bad, you dig deep, you work long hours, you sacrifice, you risk a lot in the hopes that, you know, things might work out for you.

-And for some it doesn't.
+And for some, it doesn't.

 It's very hard for the average person.